haposoft/zalo-zns-nestjs/USAGE.md

 #### Global Module

-If you want to use ZnsService globally without importing ZnsModule in every module:
+If you want to use ZnsService everywhere without importing ZnsModule:

 ```typescript
 // Synchronous